-Role of weather parameters with disease development
+Role of weather parameters on disease development

-Studies on disease development during 2008 and 2009 and its correlation with weather parameters viz., temperature, relative humidity, rainfall and wind speed revealed that the disease initiated from 2nd fortnight of February and during both the years reached its peak in the month of September (Table 1).
-In 2008 the disease initiated with intensity of 0.20 per cent in February and attained a peak disease intensity of 25.00 per cent in 1st fortnight of November.
-No disease progress noticed beyond this period.
-The disease trend was almost similar during 2009 with initial disease intensity of 0.86 per cent in 2nd fortnight of February and peak disease intensity of 23.33 per cent in 1st fortnight of November.
-During the study period maximum apparent infection rate of 0.0618unit/day was recorded during the 1st fortnight of April in 2008 and infection rate of 0.0285 unit/day during the same period in 2009.
+The studies on disease development during 2008 and 2009 and its correlation with weather parameters viz, temperature, relative humidity, rainfall and wind speed revealed that the disease initiated from 2^{nd} fortnight of February and during both the years reached its peak in the month of September (Table 1).
+In 2008 the disease initiated with intensity of 0.2% in February and attained a peak disease intensity of 25.0% in 1^{st} fortnight of November.
+No disease progress was noticed beyond this period.
+The disease trend was almost similar during 2009 with initial disease intensity of 0.86% in 2^{nd} fortnight of February and peak disease intensity of 23.33% in the 1^{st} fortnight of November.
+During the study period maximum apparent infection rate of 0.0618units/day was recorded during the 1^{st} fortnight of April in 2008 and infection rate of 0.0285 units/day during the same period in 2009.

-The mean temperature, relative humidity, wind speed and rainfall varied from 11.68 to 23.90°C, 54.0 to 76.0%, 1.9 to 4.0 and 0 to 4.73, respectively, during infection period in 2008.
-The temperature, relative humidity, wind speed and rainfall varied from 7.02 to 25.58°C, 56.0 to 71.0%, 1.6 to 3.9 and 0 to 4.94, respectively, during infection period in 2009.
+The mean temperature, relative humidity, wind speed and rainfall varied from 11.68 to 23.90°C, 54.0 to 76.0%, 1.9 to 4.0 kmph and 0 to 4.73 mm, respectively, during infection period in 2008.
+The temperature, relative humidity, wind speed and rainfall varied from 7.02 to 25.58°C, 56.0 to 71.0%, 1.6 to 3.9 kmph and 0 to 4.94 mm, respectively, during infection period in 2009.

 The relationship between weather parameters, apparent infection rate and disease intensity is presented in Table 2.
-The data revealed that disease intensity was significant and positively correlated with mean temperature (r=0.42) and relative humidity (r=0.194).
-However, disease intensity exhibited negative and signifant correlation with rainfall (r=-0.15) and wind speed (r=-0.79).
+The data revealed that disease intensity significantly and positively correlated with mean temperature (r = 0.42) and relative humidity (r = 0.194).
+However, disease intensity exhibited negative and signifant correlation with rainfall (r = -0.15) and wind speed (r = -0.79).
 In case of apparent infection rate, the temperature (-0.315) and relative humidity (-0.036) depicted a negative correlation.
 However, rainfall (0.339) and wind speed (0.621) were significantly positively correlated with apparent infection rate.

-The association between weather parameters and disease intensity vary with season to season and from individual to individual year studies drawing any conclusion is misleading.
-Hence we have performed the regression analysis with pooled data and conclusion drawn is based only on pooled data analysis.
+The association between weather parameters and disease intensity varies with season to season and from year to year so drawing any conclusion would be misleading.
+Hence we performed regression analysis with pooled data and the conclusions drawn are based only on pooled data analysis.
 The pooled regression analysis of disease intensity of Lophodermium pinastri in relation to weather parameters during 2008-2009 indicated regression coefficients of 0.621.
-This clearly indicates 62.1% variation is caused by inexpliable reasons or due to errors beyond the control of experiments or due to factors not included in the investigation.
+This clearly indicated that 62.1% variation is caused by inexpliable reasons or due to the errors beyond the control of experiments or due to the factors not included in the investigation.